pcristin/get_first_lambo_bot/README.md

 ## Disclaimer

 This bot is for informational purposes only.
 Use at your own risk.
 Always verify opportunities and conduct your own research before trading.
+The bot implements rate limiting according to exchange specifications, but it's your responsibility to ensure compliance with exchange terms of service.